 - One is paying for everything, and it is draining them financially, and/or affecting their life in a very negative way (financially wise).

-Each of the cases are very unhealthy, and can be damaging in a lot of aspects for the affected partner.
+Each of the cases is very unhealthy and can be damaging in a lot of aspects for the affected partner.
 It is unhealthy, it is toxic as long as such behavior continues in the relationship.

 5. Tendency and presence of codependency

-This one correlates to dominance and controlling.
-It’s about one (or both) partner wanting the other to depend on them.
+This one correlates to dominance and control.
+It’s about one (or both) partners wanting the other to depend on them.
 Whether it is about their joy, happiness, emotional well-being, and so on:

 - One of the partners can’t stand the fact that the other is enjoying something without them.

 - The tendency to make the other codependent is noticed in the smallest things like making the other feel guilty if going out without the partner.